janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 [^apollo]: Having insulted Zeus, Apollo and Poseidon were ordered to disguise themselves as mortals and work for King Laomedon for a year, during which they built Troy.
 But Laomdeon was ungrateful and threatened to cut off their ears (and some other nasty stuff).
 As punishment, [Apollo sent a plague upon Troy, and Poseidon a sea monster.](https://www.jstor.org/stable/539834)

-[^cadmus]: "So, having lived the space allotted them, the youthful warriors perished as they smote the earth (their blood-stained mother) with their breasts: and only five of all the troop remained;
-of whom Echion, by Minerva warned, called on his brothers to give up the fight, and cast his arms away in pledge of faith.— when Cadmus, exiled from Sidonia's gates, builded the city by Apollo named, these five were trusted comrades in his toil."
+[^cadmus]: "So, having lived the space allotted them, the youthful warriors perished as they smote the earth (their blood-stained mother) with their breasts: and only five of all the troop remained; of whom Echion, by Minerva warned, called on his brothers to give up the fight, and cast his arms away in pledge of faith — when Cadmus, exiled from Sidonia's gates, builded the city by Apollo named, these five were trusted comrades in his toil."
 [Ovid, Metamorphoses, Book III](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0028%3Abook%3D3%3Acard%3D95)

 I'm honestly not sure what the silver mirrors are; perhaps the shields of the Greek soldiers, reflecting the crumbling Trojan stones and sunlight?
 I'm unconvinced by this, since I'm pretty sure the Ancient Greek [shields](https://en.wikipedia.org/wiki/Aspis) were made of wood, and if they were coated with a metal, it would have been bronze, not brittle iron.